 The goal of cosmetic surgery is to improve the overall appearance of the face to make you feel more comfortable with your looks.
 In many cases, the symmetry of the face may be thrown out of kilter by an overly prominent chin or by a hidden or sunken chin.
 Either of these conditions can be corrected with chin augmentation surgery also known as mentoplasty.

-Dr. Babak Azizzadeh, Beverly Hills cosmetic surgeon, specializes in facial plastic and reconstructive surgery.
-When you meet with him, he will evaluate your entire facial structure to determine how to augment your chin to conform it to the rest of your face.
+Dr. Babak Azizzadeh and Dr. Johathan Cabin, Beverly Hills cosmetic surgeons, specialize in facial plastic and reconstructive surgery.
+When you meet with them, hthey will evaluate your entire facial structure to determine how to augment your chin to conform it to the rest of your face.

 Dr. Azizzadeh’s Harvard-trained expertise in cosmetic and reconstructive plastic surgery has made him one of the most sought-after physicians in the country, especially for facial rejuvenation procedures, including chin implants and chin augmentations.
 He has been featured in The Oprah Winfrey Show, People Magazine, New York Times, Discovery Health, Los Angeles Times, Beverly Hills Courier and numerous other media outlets for his expertise in facial plastic surgery.
 Read more about Dr. Azizzadeh and his experience.

 Chin Augmentation Before and After Photos

 It’s not often talked about, but the chin is one of the most common areas for a person to feel self conscious about.
 For women a gentle jaw line and small chin is generally accepted as the ‘norm’, whereas men generally have sharper, thicker jaws and a larger chin than their female counterparts.